pauldennis2/ultimate-tic-tac-toe/README.md

 * Play with 0, 1, or 2 human players (remaining spots filled by bots that move randomly)

 Features In Development:
-* Smart AI - one of the main extension goals of the project was to develop a heuristic based
+* Smart AI - one of the main extension goals of the project was to develop a heuristic based AI
 * Wildcard - how does a tied square count?
 The obvious answer would be that it counts for neither player, but with the "Wildcard" rule variant, any square that is tied (full and with no winner) counts for both players.